 Now living in Westchester, IL, Corinne is an avid walker, wine aficionado, and loves singing.
 And then there is dance.
 She loves liturgical dancing and notes: “Every birthday party I ever had included dancing.
 As Emma Goldman said, “If I can’t dance, it’s not my revolution!”

-Robert Rudy, Interviewer, and writer
+Robert Rudy, writer